Karaite Judaism

 Karaite Judaism or Karaism (Note: Associated with Miqra, the Jewish name for the Hebrew Bible, and the root qara meaning "to proclaim" or "to read".
 Some early Karaites called themselves בני מקרא or בעלי מקרא "People of the Book" and scholars are unsure whether they or opponents coined the term קראים Karaites.
-Simhah Pinsker concluded that some early Karaites had called themselves qara or qara'i in the sense of "missionary" or "proselytizer", and later Karaites, misinterpreting the term as an ethnonym, used it to refer to themselves.) is a non-Rabbinical Jewish sect characterized by the recognition of the written Tanakh alone as its supreme authority in halakha (religious law) and theology.
+Simhah Pinsker concluded that some early Karaites had called themselves qara or qara'i in the sense of "missionary" or "proselytizer", and later Karaites, misinterpreting the term as an ethnonym, used it to refer to themselves.) is a Jewish sect characterized by the recognition of the written Tanakh alone as its supreme authority in halakha (religious law) and theology, and rejection of Rabbinic authority or traditions.
 Karaites believe that all of the divine commandments which were handed down to Moses by God were recorded in the written Torah without any additional Oral Torah or explanation.

-Unlike mainstream Rabbinic Judaism (aka Talmudic Judaism), which regards the Oral Torah, codified in the Talmud and subsequent works, as authoritative interpretations of the Torah, Karaite Jews do not treat the written collections of the oral tradition in the Midrash or the Talmud as binding.
+Unlike mainstream Rabbinic Judaism, which regards the Oral Torah, codified in the Talmud and subsequent works, as authoritative interpretations of the Torah, Karaite Jews do not treat the written collections of the oral tradition in the Midrash or the Talmud as binding.

-Karaite interpretation of the Torah strives to adhere to the plain or most obvious meaning (peshat) of the text; this is not necessarily the literal meaning of the text—instead, it is the meaning of the text that would have been naturally understood by the ancient Hebrews when the books of the Torah were first written—without the use of the Oral Torah.
+Karaite interpretation of the Torah strives to adhere to the plain or most obvious meaning (peshat) of the text—not necessarily the literal meaning of the text, but the meaning that would have been naturally understood by the ancient Hebrews when the books of the Torah were first written—without the use of the Oral Torah.
 By contrast, Rabbinic Judaism relies on the legal rulings of the Sanhedrin as they are codified in the Midrash, Talmud, and other sources to indicate the authentic meaning of the Torah.
 Karaism holds every interpretation of the Torah to the same scrutiny regardless of its source, and teaches that it is the personal responsibility of every individual Jew to study the Torah, and ultimately to decide personally its correct meaning.
 Karaites may consider arguments made in the Talmud and other works, but without exalting them above other viewpoints.